contember/docs/docs/reference/engine/actions/definition.md

 This section of the documentation will guide you through the syntax and definition of Actions, facilitating their optimal utilization within your applications.

 :::note
-While working with Actions in Contember, please remember that any addition or modification of Actions necessitates the generation and application of [schema migrations](../schema/migrations.md).
+Keep in mind, whenever you add or modify Actions in Contember, it's essential to create and apply schema migrations.
+This ensures your changes are correctly integrated.
+You can learn more about [schema migrations](../schema/migrations.md).
 :::

 ## Defining a Watch Action